wahabk/Clinostat/docs/2_BOM.md

 | 1        | y_guide        | -    |
 | 1        | y_pulley       | -    |

 All files are available in `3d_files/`.
-The parts can be printed in PLA but I prefer to use PETG.

-All the parts are printed on an Ender 3.
-I usually have to sand down the edges due to stringing etc.
 According to your printer's over/under extrusion you might have to sand down edges, or add silicon tape to the bolt heads so they key into the bodies.
 I personally prefer to use a brim.

-The only part that needs supports is the m2y pulley.